stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 Step 5.
 Write PD position control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Replace call to bang-bang controller with your PD controller.
+Comment out the bang-bang controller and comment in the call to the PD control.
+The function should return the current (100mA, 200mA etc) command.
+#.
 Use Kp = 1000.0 and Kd = 0.0 to start.
 Don't forget the negative signs!
 #.
 Upload code to Teensy

 [Insert gif of proper PD joint control]